-In the smartphone section, the trilogy of Android, iOS, and Windows has ended as Windows discontinues their smartphones.
-Now there are only two swords, one is Android and the other is iOS.
-There are many articles which claim both the OS better than each other.
-However, the attributes of both the OS is not same.
+In the smartphone section, the trilogy of Android, iOS, and Windows has ended as Windows discontinues its smartphones.
+Now there are only two swords, one is Android, and the other is iOS.
+There are many articles that claim both OS are better than each other.
+However, the attributes of both OS are not the same.

 Back in 2012, there were many operating systems.
 But now, the scenarios have changed.
-Only two operating systems survive the harsh conditions and feature specific demand of the market.
-I reckon this as a classic tug of war between two tech giants to beat each other up for leading market share and supremacy.
+Only two operating systems survive the harsh conditions and feature specific demands of the market.
+I reckon this is a classic tug of war between two tech giants to beat each other up for leading market share and supremacy.

 In this post, you will read about how Android and iOS are different from each other.
 We’ve included a marketing analysis and other stats that’ll help you understand some of the differences between Android and iOS.

-There is a duopoly of iOS and Android that rules the entire market of smartphones which acquires 99% of total sales.
+A duopoly of iOS and Android rules the entire market of smartphones, which acquires 99% of total sales.
 Let’s get you started with the stats and other factsheets that will help you comprehend the comparative study on Android and iOS.

 Android VS iOS: A Comparative Analysis

 Android is a Linux-based operating system and partly open source as well.
-It was originally developed by Android Inc. but later in 2005, it was acquired by Google.
-It is currently dominating the smartphone market with 87% of total market shares.
+It was originally developed by Android Inc., but later, in 2005, it was acquired by Google.
+It is currently dominating the smartphone market with 87% of total market share.

-In a nutshell, Android knows how to entice their customer-base and keep them in the fold with flexible devices and prices while iOS knows how to maintain the solid client-base with the lucrative market.
+In a nutshell, Android knows how to entice its customer base and keep them in the fold with flexible devices and prices, while iOS knows how to maintain a solid client-base in the lucrative market.

-When we talk about being open, Android operating system beats Apple’s iOS by a huge margin.
+When we talk about being open, the Android operating system beats Apple’s iOS by a huge margin.
 However, there is a cost to it.
 The cost is the security vulnerability.
-The device fragmentation may increase the flexibility and openness of an Android device but they also increase the chances of 3rd party apps to create security concerns for Android.
-In case of iOS, only jail-break can open the OS for security vulnerabilities which are never easy unless you don’t want to sabotage the warranty of your smartphone.
+The device fragmentation may increase the flexibility and openness of an Android device, but they also increase the chances of 3rd party apps creating security concerns for Android.
+In the case of iOS, only jailbreak can open the OS for security vulnerabilities which are never easy unless you don’t want to sabotage the warranty of your smartphone.

-When it comes to iOS app development and Android app development, there are some of the clear distinctions which make for apparent likings.
+When it comes to iOS app development and Android app development, there are some clear distinctions that make for apparent likings.

-So, these are some of the major differences between Android and iOS app.
-I hope in the end, you’ll make a right decision while selecting any of the two OS.
+So, these are some of the major differences between Android and iOS apps.
+I hope in the end; you’ll make the right decision when selecting any of the two OS.
 Till then, have a great day ahead!!!